RothAndrew/mf-google-import-user-guide/user_guide.md

 ##Troubleshooting
 If you are having issues, open the Windows Event Viewer application and navigate to Windows Logs > Application.
 All MF Google Import log entries will be made under the Source "MF Google Import".

+If you are having issues and you have a current Maintenance and Support contract, please contact your vendor for help.